Codeinator-0711/Green_Energy_Locations/README.md

 >  - Which input-variables for the model:
 >    - Solar: hours of sun
 >    - How many hours of sunlight is needed for a solar power plant?
+>    -> therefore we chosed the sunhours and the clearness of the sky
 >  - What is the output-variable and how is it defined?
 >    - Is the location suitable for photovoltaic?
 >    - (Beispiel) If the location is better than 60% of the other stations, it is defined as Suitable>- Notebook for Data Preparation: http://tiny.cc/dataprep_tl (link in unserem Github Ornder einfügen)